Applying for a Grant

 Step 4 – What Happens to Your Proposal?

 You will receive an automatic acknowledgement when your proposal is submitted.
-A Trustee or committee of Trustees will then review your proposal with our Executive Director.
-We will contact organizations that are new to us or that are applying for Special Initiative grants to arrange a conference call or site visit.
+A Trustee or committee of Trustees will then review your proposal.
+We will contact organizations that are new to us or that are applying for Special Initiative grants to arrange for a conference call or site visit.
 We may also contact previous grant recipients for follow-up information.

 An individual Trustee or committee of Trustees may recommend funding a proposal, but no decision is final until after the Foundation considers that recommendation at its meeting in June or November.
 The staff will notify you of the Foundation’s decision within a few days after the meeting and the Foundation will pay the grant within 90 days of the meeting.